 Professor and Chair of the Department

 Lisa L. Gezon is a cultural anthropologist who graduated from the University of Michigan in 1995.
 She has been teaching Anthropology at the University of West Georgia since 1996 and is currently a Professor in the Department of Anthropology.
-Her primary research area has been in Madagascar, but she has also conducted research in that state of Georgia (U.S.A.) and in Senegal, West Africa.
-She is interested in many facets of humans and their relationship to the material environment, including conservation and protected area management (Madagascar), management of water commons (coastal Georgia), and the contribution of peanut farming to deforestation (Senegal).
-She is currently interested in the commodity chains of the drug khat in Madagascar, considering land cover change, rural and urban livelihoods, and the cultural politics of drug policies and perceptions.
-Her research has been funded by the National Geographic Society, National Science Foundation, and a U.S. Department of Education Fulbright-Hays Faculty Research Abroad Fellowship.
-Significant publications include Gezon, Lisa L. 2006.
-Global Visions, Local Landscapes: A Political Ecology of Conservation, Conflict, and Control in Northern Madagascar, AltaMira Press; and Paulson, Susan and Lisa L. Gezon 2005.
-Political Ecology, Across Spaces, Scales and Social Groups (co-authored with Susan Paulson), Rutgers University Press.
+Her primary research area has been in Madagascar, but she has also conducted research in that state of Georgia (U.S.A.) and in Guatemala.
+Her interests broadly include health (social, mental, physical) and the environment, considering the ways that they intersect.
+Her current research focuses on urban live ways in Madagascar, tourism in Madagascar and Guatemala, complementary and alternative health in the U.S. and Guatemala, and health and the built environment in the United States.
+Sustainability is a theme that runs through all her research, and she has recently used the lens of degrowth and pluriversality to explore what that means.
+Previously, she studied commodity chains of the drug khat in Madagascar, considering land cover change, rural and urban livelihoods, and the cultural politics of drug policies and perceptions.
+Earlier research focused on conservation and protected area management (Madagascar).
+Her research has been funded by the National Geographic Society, National Science Foundation, the Wenner-Gren Foundation, and a U.S. Department of Education Fulbright-Hays Faculty Research Abroad Fellowship.

 - Ph.D., Anthropology, University of Michigan, 1995